-In the latest Bank of America Small Business Podcast episode, Reema Shroff, owner of Frost 321, shares how she beat the competition by turning liquid nitrogen ice cream and cocktails into an experience that tantalizes the senses and leaves a lasting impression.
+In this episode of “The Heartbeat of Main Street,” Reema Shroff, owner of Frost 321, shares how she beat the competition by turning liquid nitrogen ice cream and cocktails into an experience that tantalizes the senses and leaves a lasting impression.
 Listen to her story—and get great tips for standing out from the crowd—below.

 They have been doing this at corporate events and important celebrations and backyard gatherings and all sorts of other places for years, and they don't just deliver delicacies.
 Frost 321 brings a unique ice cream and cocktail bar designed to be chic and sophisticated, blending with any event's distinct look, and letting the experience itself really shine.
 So Reema, great to have you on the show today.
 Welcome.

 Reema Shroff: Thanks Steve.
 Great to be here.

 Steve Strauss: So I explained a little bit about what makes Frost 321 unique, but I think it would be far better if you did it.
 So tell us about your ice cream and your cocktails and how you make them and what is different about them.

 Reema Shroff: Absolutely.
 You're right on the mark.
 What we do create is unique cocktail and dessert experiences.
 What we're doing is using liquid nitrogen as a freezing agent to freeze right in front of our guests frozen cocktails, sorbets, ice creams, boozy snow cones.
 The newest thing that's hot for the summer, a drink called a Frosé.